Free delivery over PKR 5,000 · COD nationwide

 2. PCOS Prevalence

-Solution: Myo-inositol 2,000mg daily + folic acid 400mcg to restore insulin sensitivity and improve ovulation quality.
+Solution: Myo-inositol 2,000mg daily plus folic acid 400mcg.
+This helps restore insulin balance and improves ovulation.

 3. Dietary Deficiencies

-- Omega-3 fatty acids: Fish, flaxseed, walnuts are underutilized in many regional cuisines
+• Omega-3 fatty acids: Fish, flaxseed and walnuts are not eaten often in many regions.

-- Antioxidants: Heavy cooking methods can destroy heat-sensitive vitamins in palak (spinach), methi (fenugreek), and other greens
+• Antioxidants: Heavy cooking can destroy delicate vitamins in palak (spinach), methi (fenugreek) and other greens.

 4. Stress & Sleep Disruption